vincentcasseau/vincentcasseau.github.io/solvers-hy2foam.md

 * species diffusion models: Lewis number, generalised Fick's law, SCEBD model, inclusion of the effect of the pressure gradient
 * mixing rules: Wilke, Armaly & Sutton
 * turbulence models (no changes made to OF-v1706): laminar, k-omega SST, k-Epsilon, Spalart Allmaras, etc
-* computation of the convective wall heat flux
+* computation of the convective & diffusive wall heat flux
 * computation of the mean free path and breakdown parameter
 * modifications to the Smoluchowski temperature jump and Maxwell velocity slip boundary conditions.
 Possibility to gradually increase the inlet flow velocity
 * adaptive mesh refinement (DyM) based on the Mach number gradient or normalised gradients of density or pressure